 professional level of control to minimize accidents and losses.

 The wrong materials, clays and/or glazes, can actually explode when

 being fired and destroy the surronding pots, all the pots on a shelf or

 even multiple shelves.
 Therefore, to minimize the risk, we only

 fire pots made with our clay and glazes and by our potters.

 You might check with places that teach classes to see if they

 will fire your pieces.
 Of course, some or all may have similar

 |How much to throw a line in and fish?||How much you got?
 It'll take that and quite a bit more and then we can start talking about it.
 LOL|

-Rumor has it that years ago one feller just wouldn't take "no fishin'" for an answer.
-I heard that after the DNR and the Sheriff got done with him it cost him his truck and several thousand dollars.
+Rumor has it that years ago one feller just wouldn't take "No Fishin'" for an answer.
+We heard that after the DNR and the Sheriff got done with him it cost him his truck and several thousand dollars.
 And he didn't get any fish either.
-I'm just sayin'.
+Just sayin'.